La Paloma in the City

-Third grade was the beginning of our journey with K12, which was referred to as the Washington Virtual Academy, or WAVA for short.
+My daughter began life as a "normal" kid in a "normal" school and was promptly miserable.
+Kindergarten, first grade, and then second grade came and went, and we finally made the decision to try an online school.
+Third grade was the beginning of our journey with K12– the Washington Virtual Academy, or WAVA for short.
 By the time fourth grade rolled around, we knew it was time to throw in the towel and go for broke on our own.
 Those five years of schooling taught us quite a lot about the difference between "school" and "education."

-Our first official year of homeschooling, 4th grade, began in the only way I knew how– traditional schooling.
+Our first official year of homeschooling, fifth grade, began in the only way I knew how– traditional schooling.
 Several subjects in a row, separated by some arbitrary length of time, repeated each day.
 You'd think after five years of this I would have known better, but fear and anxiety got the best of me and I truly thought this was the way it had to be done.

 Eventually I started to learn there are different types of homeschooling, and in one way or another each one made sense to me.
 Montessori, Charlotte Mason, Waldorf, Classical.... what were we supposed to do?
 I found a great online quiz which helped me understand some of the different approaches and where I fit in on the scale (spoiler alert: I was pretty equally across the board!).
 The bottom line became more clear– it didn't matter what we did, as long as we did something.
 It didn't matter how qualified I was or wasn't, it only mattered that I cared and wanted what was best for my daughter.